hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/02_sleuth.md

 #### Create Biomart dataset to query

-Obtain the Ensembl transcript/gene IDs and gene names for annotation of results by using the biomaRt package to query the Ensembl genome database.
+The last component to include for our analysis is the biomaRt Ensembl genome database to obtain the Ensembl transcript/gene IDs and gene names for annotation of results.
 BiomaRt allows extensive genome information to be accessible during an analysis.

 ```R
 # Using biomaRt, ensure host is the appropriate version since the main portal (www.ensembl.org) is not accessible from Orchestra